alvg77/pool-game-calculations/README.md

-# Pool ball physics 🎱
+# Pool game math 🎱

 Calculate the position of a pool ball after hitting it with an amount of power specified by the user